R-Currie/park/README.md

 An informational website for a fictional national park made using react.

-Note: sometimes Heroku and fontawesome do not get along.
+Note: sometimes Heroku and Font Awesome do not get along.
 Refreshing the page usually fixes this.

 ### Technologies
 * React 16.11.0
 * React-Router-DOM 5.1.2
+* Font Awesome 5.12.0

 ### Installing